How to Reverse Fatty Liver Disease Naturally.

 Alcohol, even in moderation.

 Tip.
-Most experts now turn to the Mediterranean diet plenty of fruits, vegetables, whole grains, healthy fats, and lean proteins for its proven value in lowering liver fat and improving heart health.
+Most experts now turn to the Mediterranean diet, rich in fruits, vegetables, whole grains, healthy fats, and lean proteins for its proven value in lowering liver fat and improving heart health.

 2. Lose Excess Weight Gradually and Sustainably.